-In general, the sudden FPS drops don’t indicate that your GPU has been damaged, but if your GPU’s temperature reaches higher than 80C, then there is a slight possibility that the card is damaged.
+In general, the sudden FPS drops don’t indicate that your GPU has been damaged, but if your GPU’s temperature reaches above 80C, then there is a slight possibility that the card will be damaged.

 There is no such conclusion that lower framerates mean a damaged GPU; there can also be other issues.

 Other issues within thermal paste, PC hardware & video memory may also reduce the framerates.

 So, before making any decision, do a couple of things like- reapplying the thermal compound, reinstalling the drivers, fixing the overheating problems, checking that Vsync is off, or just getting a new case with fans.